Van H. Wanggaard

 Van H. Wanggaard (born April 19, 1952) is a Republican politician and former law enforcement officer.
-He is a member of the Wisconsin State Senate, representing Racine and Kenosha counties since January 5, 2015.
+He is a member of the Wisconsin State Senate, representing Wisconsin's 21st Senate district since 2015.
 He was previously elected to the same office in 2010, but was removed by recall election in June 2012.
+He previously served on the Racine County board of supervisors from 2002 to 2011.

-Background/family life
+Early life and career

 Born in Fort Leavenworth, Kansas, Wanggaard graduated from Racine Lutheran High School in 1970.
 He then graduated from Gateway Technical College with a certificate in Police Science Instruction.
 Wanggard also took course work at University of Wisconsin-Extension, University of Wisconsin-Parkside, Green Bay Technical College, Milwaukee Area Technical College, Racine Technical College, Gateway Technical College, Wisconsin State Patrol Academy, and the United States Coast Guard National SAR School.
 Wanggard also taught at Gateway Technical College.

 Wanggaard worked for the Racine Police Department from 1972 to 2001 as an investigator.
 He and his wife have two children.